What trends create opportunities or risks in the European market for natural food additives?

 Approximately 75% of respondents to the Nielsen survey are also worried about the impact of artificial ingredients on their health.
 A 62% share of the respondents to the survey said they avoid mostly artificial flavours, followed by 61% who said they avoid preservatives and artificial colourants.
 Artificial sweeteners were cited by approximately 52% of respondents.
 The number one reason consumers cited for making these choices was the perceived impact these ingredients have on health, rather than them having an actual medical condition.

 Several studies show links between artificial food additives and diseases.
-This article by Harvard Health Publishing, for example, lists various interactions between food additives and children’s health highlighted in a warning of the American Academy of Pediatrics, including that artificial colourants have been found to increase symptoms in children suffering from attention deficit hyperactivity disorder (ADHD).
+This article by Harvard Health Publishing, for example, lists various interactions between food additives and children’s health highlighted in a warning of the American Academy of Paediatrics, including that artificial colourants have been found to increase symptoms in children suffering from attention deficit hyperactivity disorder (ADHD).

 This scenario provides export opportunities for natural ingredient suppliers in developing countries.
 Food and beverage companies in Europe are looking at a diverse range of natural food additives, such as flavourings, sweeteners and colourants.